refaktor/rye/README.md

 Rye is a human centric, high level, dynamic **programming language** based on ideas from **Rebol**, flavored by Factor, Linux shells and Golang.
-It's still an experiment in language design, but it should slowly become more and more usefull in real world.
+It's still an experiment in language design, but it should slowly become more and more useful in real world.

 It features a Golang based interpreter and console and could also be seen as (modest) Golang's scripting companion as Go-s libraries are quite easy to integrate.